How are engineers jobless? Many factors contribute to jobless engineers. Engineers are not immune to job loss and hardships.

 - COVID-19 pandemic (2020)

-To top it off, every year a flood of new graduates enters the job market.
-Thus, competition is fierce for a limited number of jobs.
+With each of these events, more so the first two, engineers flooded the job market.
+To top it off, every year countless new graduates enter the job market.
+This spikes competition for a limited number of jobs.

 |U.S. job loss event||Event year||Total job loss count|